 - Test cases which include setup and installation or cases which don’t need re-execution.
-However, you should automate tests which assume large input data.
+However, you should automate tests that assume large input data.

-- Avoid automating tests which could return unpredictable results. e.g. time-bound tests, expiry date verification.
+- Avoid automating tests which could return unpredictable results. e.g. time-bound tests, and expiry date verification.

 - UX tests which involve verifying objects re-sizing on different screen sizes.